Plugin Scheduler

 schedule WHEN should the server run?

-startup WHAT should happen on STARTUP?
+startup Optional: WHAT should happen on STARTUP?

 action WHAT should happen durning the RUNTIME?

-schedule: # Server "DCS.release_server" will run 24x7
+schedule: # Server "DCS.dcs_serverrelease" will run 24x7

 00-24: YYYYYYY